koush/AnyKernel/README.md

 1. Place zImage in the root (dtb and/or dtbo should also go here for devices that require custom ones, each will fallback to the original if not included)

-2. Place any required ramdisk files in /ramdisk, and modules in /modules
+2. Place any required ramdisk files in /ramdisk and modules in /modules (with the full path like /modules/system/lib/modules)

 3. Place any required patch files (generally partial files which go with commands) in /patch